diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **Why this improves Copilot understanding:** Standard comments are helpful, but specialized AI annotations create a targeted communication channel with Copilot.
 These annotations stand out from regular comments and provide structured guidance that Copilot can more easily identify and follow when generating suggestions.

-**Impact on suggestion relevance:** AI-specific annotations dramatically improve Copilot's ability to understand your code's unique constraints, patterns, and relationships.
-They serve as clear signposts that help Copilot navigate your codebase and generate suggestions that align perfectly with your team's expectations.
+**Impact on suggestion relevance:** AI-specific annotations dramatically improve Copilot's ability to understand our code's unique constraints, patterns, and relationships.
+They serve as clear signposts that help Copilot navigate our codebase and generate suggestions that align perfectly with our team's expectations.

 #### AI Directive Annotations